-Below is a list of the main factors to consider when evaluating Likelihood of Establishment - see also ISPM 11 (Pest Risk Analysis for Quarantine Pests):

-2.3.1 Availability, quantity and distribution of hosts in the PRA area

-Interpretation - Consider whether hosts and alternate hosts are present and how abundant or widely distributed they may be.
-It should be noted that pests that are associated with plants for planting may spread with their host if their host spreads.
+- Below is a list of the main factors to consider when evaluating Likelihood of Establishment see also ISPM - 12 11 (Pest Risk Analysis for Quarantine Pests): - 13 2.3.1 Availability, quantity and distribution of hosts in the PRA area - 14 Interpretation Consider whether hosts and alternate hosts are present and how abundant or widely - distributed the may be.

-EXAMPLES to assist in interpretation of availability, quantity and distribution of hosts

-LoE likely - Hosts available and widespread

-- Chestnut trees and chestnut blight (Cryphonectria parasitica) in North America. - Ash trees and ash dieback (Hymenoscyphus fraxineus) in Europe.

-• Cactus moth (Cactoblastis cactorum [Lepidoptera: Pyralidae]) has 107 host species of the cactus genus Opuntia sp.
-(51 species of Cylindropuntia and 56 species of Platyopuntia), which include cultivated and wild species.

-LoE unlikely - Tropical pest, affecting only tropical crops, enters a country with a temperate climate
+- 16 EXAMPLES to assist in interpretation of availability, quantity and distribution of hosts - 17 LoE likely Hosts available and widespread - Chestnut trees and chestnut blight (Cryphonectria parasitica) in North America. - Ash trees and ash dieback (Hymenoscyphus fraxineus) in Europe. - Cactus moth (Cactoblastis cactorum [Lepidoptera: Pyralidae]) has 107 host species of the cactus genus Opuntia sp.
+(51 species of Cylindropuntia and 56 species of Platyopuntia), which include - cultivated and wild species. - 23 LoE unlikely Tropical pest, affecting only tropical crops, enters a country with a temperate climate NAPPO Discussion Document DD 08 Likelihood of Establishment

-• Citrus greening for Canada; no citrus production in Canada.

-LoE unlikely - A pest may have a host range limited to only a few hosts with narrow or restricted geographic distribution.
-In such cases, unless the pest is directly introduced into that environment, it would be unlikely to establish.

-• Creosote bush grasshopper, Bootettix argentatus (Orthoptera: Acrididae), feeds only on creosote bush, Larrea tridentata.
+- Citrus greening for Canada; no citrus production in Canada. - 2 LoE unlikely A pest may have a host range limited to only a few hosts with narrow or restricted - 3 geographic distribution.
+In such cases, unless the pest is directly introduced into that environment, it - 4 would be unlikely to establish - Creosote bush grasshopper, Bootettix argentatus (Orthoptera: Acrididae), feeds only on creosote bush, Larrea tridentata.

-2.3.2 Environmental suitability
+7 2.3.2 Environmental suitability

-Interpretation - Suitability of the habitat, including favorable outdoor or indoor environment, in relation to the biology and life cycle of the pest.
-Environmental suitability includes pest arrival in the country of destination at a suitable time of the year.
+- 8 Interpretation Suitability of the habitat, including favorable outdoor or indoor environment, in relation - 9 to the biology and life cycle of the pest.
+Environmental suitability includes pest arrival in the country of - destination at a suitable time of the year.